cbohnert67/Objective-Data-Scientist/README.md

 Data Science is a new and complex field.
 It appears as an extension of statistical modeling and uses programming, software engineering and AI techniques to solve in domain expertise problems.

-*Data Scientist are better at statistics than any software engineer and better at software engineering than any statistician.*
+*Data Scientists are better at statistics than any software engineer and better at software engineering than any statistician.*

 Becoming a good data scientist requires a combination of education, skills, and experience.